The way forward for THFC ??

 Bed-in younger players in order to start building towards moving forward; Skipp, Sarr and Gil have all shown more heart, effort and skill in minimal showings than most senior players.

-Roo and RRich like this.
+Reactions: Roo and RRich

 Literally no-one thinks trophies don't matter.
 The reason that I support Levy and ENIC is that I think their strategy maximises the chance of winning trophies in the long run.
 The fact that we've not won more on the way is just an outcome, not a good measure of whether the strategy is right.